DaveVoorhis/Wrapd/docs/index.md

 ```
 Note the example arguments, which are used to test parametric queries and determine its parameter and result types.

 Wrapd will generate classes and type-checked methods to conveniently invoke your queries.
-Run the query defined above like this:
+Run the queries defined above like this:
 ```java
 package org.reldb.wrapd.demo;